Kathy is an avid gardener who loves to grow perennials and vegetables in her zone 5 Ontario gardens.

 Spring flowers are a treat for gardeners and non-gardeners alike, as their beauty helps us forget the cold and dreary winter days.
 Some of the earliest and prettiest flowers to arrive each spring are flowers that come from bulbs, including crocuses, tulips, and daffodils.

-Spring flowering bulbs are typically planted the fall before, and lay dormant over the winter, before they make their much appreciated appearance as flowers.
-Sadly, many of these bulbs will never make it to the flower stage, as they are often dug up by squirrels who find the bulbs to be tasty snacks.
+Spring flowering bulbs are typically planted the fall before and lay dormant over the winter before they make their much-appreciated appearance as flowers.
+Sadly, many of these bulbs will never make it to the flowering stage, as they are often dug up by squirrels who find the bulbs to be tasty snacks.

 There are five main ways to keep squirrels from digging up the flower bulbs in your garden.
 These strategies include: